Fireproof Nature Habitat and Home

 Due to time and resource limitations, I was unfortunately unable to create a physical prototype of my model.
 Instead, I did the next best thing and created the above 3D rendering to better visualize my concept beyond the capabilities of CAD.
 This render of my model in its environment was instrumental to the design process as I kept iterating my design using feedback from the lifelike render.
 In the future, however, I would be delighted to continue designing this, along with an advanced prototype, with the help of professionals who can make this dream a reality for so many people

 Throughout this project, I continually learned the lesson of failure and retrial.
 This is, in my opinion, the most important lesson in engineering and any form of design.
 Many of my initial ideas ended up being impractical or impossible to design, and what I replaced them with, in the end, was so much better.
 I learned a lot about designing with human needs in mind, as I did in one of my past classes in school.
-I will always remember what I learned when completing my submission for this competition (because of my grade level, I cannot participate next year) and believe that I can now solve problems much more effectively, especially those that contain the human factor.
+I will always remember what I learned when completing my submission for this competition (because of my grade level, I cannot participate next year) and believe that I can now solve problems much more effectively, especially those that include the human factor.

 Conclusion